ScalableRoboticLearning/ScalableRoboticLearning.github.io/index.md

 * En Yen Puang <en.puang@dlr.de>
 * Rudolph Triebel <rudolph.triebel@dlr.de>

-## Contact
-Should you have any questions, please do not hesitate to contact the organizers.
+Should you have any questions, please __do not hesitate to contact the organizers__.